• Skip to main content

 post

-MARYLAND – June 12, 2025 -- Ten California entries receive top honors at the 51st Annual National History Day Contest held at the University of Maryland College Park Campus in the Washington, D.C. area June 8-12.
-In addition, six California entries were named finalists, six received honorable mention, two entries were named Outstanding In State, and three entries were selected for a special award.
+MARYLAND – June 18, 2026 -- Four California entries receive top honors at the 52nd Annual National History Day Contest held at the University of Maryland College Park Campus in the Washington, D.C. area June 14-18.
+In addition, twelve California entries were named finalists.

-More than 2,800 students from 50 states and 3 international affiliates participated in the contest. $150,000 in scholarships are awarded at the awards ceremony, and approximately 100 students took home cash prizes between $250 and $5,000 for superior work in a particular category of judging.
+Nearly 2,600 students from across the United States and overseas participated in the contest. $150,000 in scholarships are awarded at the awards ceremony, and approximately 100 students took home cash prizes between $250 and $5,000 for superior work in a particular category of judging.

 National Contest - Team California Results